mlongval/xcb/README.md

 Selecting menu letter and hitting enter will run menu entry.

-- W: change the work file name (you have to enter this manually)
+- W: change the work file name
-- O: change the ouput file name (this currently runs the FZF fuzzy finder program to select the filename, this will change.)
+- O: change the work file name (you have to enter this manually)
 - E: edit the workfile.
 - R: run the output file program (.prg)
 - C: compiler the workfile.